Cghlewis/crystal_site/content/talk/rladies_nyc/index.md

   - rstats
 ---

-These are materials for a 5 minute lightning talk I am giving to R-Ladies NYC.
-The topic is comparing 4 R packages that can be used to create codebooks for data documentation.
+These are materials for a 5 minute lightning talk I gave to R-Ladies NYC.
+The topic was comparing 4 R packages that can be used to create codebooks for data documentation.